-Realistic drawings taken from direct personal observation; demonstrating draftsmanship in rendering light, shade, tonal values, texture, proportion, perspective, form and the ability to render detail.
+Realistic drawings taken from direct personal observation, demonstrating draughtsmanship in rendering form, tonal values, light and shade, texture, proportion, perspective; and ability to render detail.

-Examples of accomplished use of watercolour and other paint or mixed media should be included, demonstrating an ability to understand colour theory and create form, tone and texture.
+Examples of accomplished use of watercolour or other paint or mixed media should be included, demonstrating ability to understand colour theory and creation of form, tone and texture.

-Design integrating artwork, images and typography, appropriate for the intended audience.
+Design integrating artwork, images, information graphics and typography, as appropriate for intended audience.

-A minimum of a ten life figure studies.
-Life studies are to be drawn directly from a model, demonstrating advanced observational skills.
-At least three figures are to be full figure poses, some hand and feet studies, either in line, grey-scale or colour.
+A minimum of ten figure studies, drawn from observation of a model, demonstrating advanced observational skills.
+At least three studies are to be full-figure poses, some hand and feet studies, either in line, monochrome or colour.

-All subjects are to be rendered from direct observation and not from photographic reference.
+All subjects must be rendered from direct observation, not photographic reference.
 It is not necessary to include medical or scientific subjects.
-Artwork may be a combination of traditional and digital methods.
-Include sketchbooks
+Artwork may be a combination of digital and traditional methods.
+Sketchbooks to be included.

-All applicants are to include a short personal statement alongside their application.
+All applicants are to include a short personal statement with their portfolio.

-Additional artwork examples may be included, for example digital artwork, sculpture and 3D representations (quality prints are acceptable), printed material and photography.
-Additional subject areas could include botanical, biological, medical or other scientific illustrations.
+Additional examples of artwork may be included for example, digital artwork, sculpture and 3D representations (quality prints are acceptable), printed materials and photography.
+Additional subject areas could include: botanical, biological, or other scientific illustrations.
 No slides.

 Application forms, course information and interview dates are available at the links below.

-Applications may be made at any time during the year, but applications and supporting documents must be received no later than two weeks in advance of the next advertised interview date.
-Candidates who qualify for consideration, will be invited for a personal interview and portfolio review of their original artwork.
+Application may be made at any time during the year however applications and supporting documents must be received no later than two weeks in advance of the next advertised interview date.
+Candidates qualifying for consideration will be invited to interview and portfolio review of their original artwork.
 Candidates will receive written notification of the Committee’s decision within two weeks.